-Connect the cable labelled DATA to the micro USB port of the FloX/RoX instrument labelled with DATA near the SD-card.
+Connect the cable labelled DATA to the micro USB port of the FloX/RoX instrument labelled with DATA near the SDcard.
 This port is located on the instrument's mainboard.
 Connect the USB-A plug of the cable to the embedded computer's black double USB socket.
+Optionally connect the internal LAN cable to the LAN port of the embedded computer.
+This LAN cable is only available if the instrument was equipped with an optional IP67 external LAN socket.